FBAR for Digital Nomads: The $10K Penalty Risk

 Most nomads have a mental model that goes: "I file my US taxes, I'm compliant."

 FBAR is separate from your tax return.
 It's filed with FinCEN (Financial Crimes Enforcement Network), not the IRS.
 Different form, different deadline, different system.
+There is also a separate but related requirement — Form 8938 (FATCA) — that is filed with the IRS and has higher thresholds but overlapping coverage.

 The structural gap: You can be fully compliant with your tax obligations and still have a five-figure FBAR penalty accumulating.
 The two systems don't automatically talk to each other — until they do.
+A similar gap exists with Form 5472 for non-resident LLC owners — another filing that many founders discover only after the penalty has accumulated.

 What gets reported and what doesn't